dg/ftp-deployment/readme.md

 and deleted files are deleted on server (if it is not forbidden by the `allowDelete` directive).

 Uploaded files can be processed by a preprocessor.
-These rules are predefined in the `deployment.php` file: `.css` files are compressed using the YUI Compressor and `.js` minified by Google Closure Compiler.
-These tools are already included in the distribution, however, they require the presence of Java.
+These rules are predefined in the `deployment.php` file: `.css` files are compressed using the Clean-CSS and `.js` minified by Google Closure Compiler via online services.

 There is also a rule for expanding [mod_include](http://httpd.apache.org/docs/current/mod/mod_include.html) Apache directives.
 For example, you can create a file `combined.js`: